cjmcgill/characterizing_uncertainty_scripts/README.md

-# Characterizing Uncertainty in Machine Learning for Chemistry
+# Characterizing Uncertainty in Machine Learning for Chemistry Scripts
 Scripts associated with the paper "Characterizing Uncertainty in Machine Learning for Chemistry".
 They show how the data for this paper were calculated.